valeriearena/webapp-jaxrs-cdi-ejb-jpa-jms/README.md

 NOTE:
 The EntityManagers in the DAOs (tomee-hello-world/src/main/java/com/tomee/helloworld/jpa/dao) are configured with H2 in memory database.
-To configure the DAOS with MySQL, configure the EntityManagers with "helloworld".
+To configure the DAOS with MySQL, configure the EntityManagers with "helloworldDB" (tomee-hello-world/src/main/resources/persistence.xml).
 You will need to install MySQL.
 Use "localuser", "password" as the username and password.
 If you use something different, update the username and password in tomee.xml.